apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/BROKER-LOAD.md

     Set the priority of the load job, there are three options: `HIGH/NORMAL/LOW`, use `NORMAL` priority as default.
 The pending broker load jobs which have higher priority will be chosen to execute earlier.

+  - <version since="dev" type="inline"> enclose </version>

+      When the csv data field contains row delimiters or column delimiters, to prevent accidental truncation, single-byte characters can be specified as brackets for protection.
+For example, the column separator is ",", the bracket is "'", and the data is "a,'b,c'", then "b,c" will be parsed as a field.

+  - <version since="dev" type="inline"> escape </version>

+      Used to escape characters that appear in a csv field identical to the enclosing characters.
+For example, if the data is "a,'b,'c'", enclose is "'", and you want "b,'c to be parsed as a field, you need to specify a single-byte escape character, such as "\", and then modify the data to "a,' b,\'c'".

 -  <version since="1.2.3" type="inline"> comment </version>

    Specify the comment for the import job.
 The comment can be viewed in the `show load` statement.